Hibernation vs Aestivation?

-In this blog post, we will discuss the difference between hibernation and aestivation and provide some examples of each phenomenon.
-Stay tuned!
+Let’s discuss the difference between hibernation and aestivation and provide some examples of each phenomenon.

 What is the difference between hibernation and aestivation?